Professor Emeritus of Technology and Innovation Management

-Jean-Philippe Deschamps is a professor emeritus of technology and innovation management at IMD in Lausanne (Switzerland).
-He focuses his research, teaching and consulting activities on the management and governance of innovation, on the profile and focus of innovation leaders, those senior executives who stimulate, steer and sustain innovation.
+Jean-Philippe Deschamps is Professor Emeritus of Technology and Innovation Management.
+He focuses his research, teaching, and consulting activities on the management and governance of innovation, on the profile and focus of innovation leaders, those senior executives who stimulate, steer, and sustain innovation.

 Prior to joining IMD in 1996, he was a corporate vice president with consulting firm Arthur D. Little (ADL).
-At ADL, he occupied successively the position of European practice leader for strategy consulting, then founded and became the Chairman of the firm's Technology and Innovation Management practice.
-He has close to 40 years of hands-on top management consulting and teaching experience with multinational corporations throughout Europe, the USA and Asia and has coached a number of start-ups.
+At ADL, he occupied successively the position of European practice leader for strategy consulting, then founded and became the Chairman of the firm’s technology and innovation management practice.
+He has close to 40 years of hands-on management consulting and teaching experience with multinational corporations throughout Europe, the USA, and Asia, and has coached a number of successful startups.
 He has worked in most industrial branches.

 Throughout his consulting career, he has dealt with top management teams and boards, mainly on strategic issues.
-He has served as advisor of several Chairmen and CEOs on merger and acquisition issues, top management evaluations and successions, and even a major "post-bankruptcy" company revival.
-For several years he served as external director on the board of a global Nordic $ 4 billion company and on the board of a highly promising, Nasdaq-quoted medical technology company.
-He is now focusing on the role of the board of directors in the governance of innovation and has addressed major directors’ conferences and panels around that theme, e.g. in Malaysia, Singapore, Canada and Finland.
+He has served as advisor of several chairs and CEOs on merger and acquisition issues, top management evaluations and successions, and even a major post-bankruptcy company revival.
+For several years he served as external director on the board of a global Nordic $4 billion company and on the board of a highly promising, Nasdaq-quoted medical technology company.
+He is now focusing on the role of the board of directors in the governance of innovation and has addressed major directors’ conferences and panels around that theme, e.g., in Malaysia, Singapore, Canada and Finland.

-Prof. Deschamps graduated in business management from the Ecole des Hautes Etudes Commerciales (HEC) in Paris; from the European Institute of Business Administration, INSEAD in Fontainebleau, and from the Harvard Business School.
-He is the author of numerous cases, articles and book chapters, and co-author with Ranganath Nayak of Product Juggernauts – How Companies Mobilize to Generate Streams of Market Winners, translated in six languages and long featured in the best-selling list of the Harvard Business School Press.
-His second book, Innovation Leaders: How Senior Executives Promote, Steer and Sustain Innovation has been published by Wiley/Jossey-Bass in April 2008 and appeared in Wiley’s list of best-selling leadership books.
-His latest book: Innovation Governance: How Top Management Organizes and Mobilizes for Innovation, co-authored with Beebe Nelson, has been published by Wiley/Jossey-Bass, in April 2014.
+Deschamps graduated in business management from the École des Hautes Etudes Commerciales (HEC) in Paris, the European Institute of Business Administration, INSEAD in Fontainebleau, and Harvard Business School.
+He is the author of numerous cases, articles, and book chapters, and co-authored Product Juggernauts: How Companies Mobilize to Generate a Stream of Market Winners, which has been translated in six languages and has long featured in the best-selling list of the Harvard Business School Press.

-He has given conferences and lectures throughout the world, including twice in front of heads of states and entire governments, as well as at the prestigious 2010 Millenium Prize in Helsinki, the equivalent of the “Nobel prize” for technology.
+He has given conferences and lectures throughout the world, including twice in front of heads of states and entire governments, as well as at the 2010 Millennium Prize in Helsinki.
 He was a regular speaker at Management Centre Europe in Brussels and was invited three times as a speaker and faculty facilitator at workshops organized by the International Association of Product Development (IAPD) in the US, and twice as a speaker at the World Economic Forum in Davos.